 You can use use multiple filters, to further narrow down on the work you're trying to focus on.

-For example, if you're filtering for only the issues that have dependencies, you may see your plan displaying something like this:
+For example, if you're filtering for only the issues in the iOS App project, you may see your plan displaying something like this:

-To further narrow down on the results, let's say you're filtering for the issues that are assigned to release 1.2.
+To further narrow down on the results, let's say you're filtering for the issues that are assigned to release iOS 1.0.
 Your plan will then display the following:

-- Being the parent issues higher up in the hierarchy, TIS-116 and TIS-4 are indirect results of the filters applied.
+Being the parent issues higher up in the hierarchy, PM-1 and IOS-9 are indirect results of the filters applied.
 These issues are then displaying, and are slightly grayed out.